nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 * Have a **question** for us or require our **assistance**?
 Feel free to [contact us](##contact-us), and we will do our best to assist you!

 **:bulb: Tip:**<br>
 * There's a lot of information in this guide, so it's a good idea to skim through the contents first.
-This will help you understand how PowerCards works.
+This will give you a better understanding on how PowerCards works.
 Then, you can dive into the sections that interest you the most.
-* To avoid overwhelming you with too much information at once, we've separated some details (like field constraints) into their own sections.
 We hope this approach will make it easier for you to digest the content.

+## Components of the User Interface of PowerCards

 ## Quick start

 1. Ensure you have Java `11` or above installed in your Computer.
+If you don't have it, you can download and install it by clicking here (for [Windows]([url](https://docs.oracle.com/en/java/javase/11/install/installation-jdk-microsoft-windows-platforms.html#:~:text=the%20JDK%20Silently-,Downloading%20the%20JDK%20Installer,patch_windows%2Dx64_bin.exe%20.)) users) or here (for [Mac]([url](https://docs.oracle.com/en/java/javase/11/install/installation-jdk-macos.html)) users).

-2. Download the latest `powercards.jar` from [here]().
+2. Download the latest `powercards.jar` from [here](https://github.com/AY2223S2-CS2103T-W11-3/tp/releases).

 3. Copy the file to the folder you want to use as the _home folder_ for your PCs.